abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Sr

-  * Sr-sp.in: use two d-projectors for d (4d is bound in GGA-PBE) Require GW version.
+  * Sr-sp.in: uses two d-projectors for d (4d is bound in GGA-PBE) Require GW version.

 ## Y